Azure/azure-iot-sdk-c/provisioning_client/devdoc/using_provisioning_client.md

 ## Adding Enrollments with Azure Portal

-To enroll a device in the azure portal you will need to either get the Registration Id and Endorsement Key for TPM devices or the root CA certificate.
+To enroll a device in the azure portal you will need to either get the Registration Id and Endorsement Key for TPM devices, the root CA certificate for x509 device or the Symmetric Key.
 Running the provisioning tool will print out the information to be used in the portal:

 ### TPM Provisioning Tool